IIIF/discovery/source/api/harvest/0.1/activities.md

 A single source resource was divided to create or modify multiple target resources.

 For the purposes of discovery, as the split is not necessarily complete, nor is it clear whether or not the original resource was deleted or modified as part of the process, all of the resources should be reharvested.
-The user interface for the discovery system might wish to group them together in some way to visualize the split to the user.

 __Use Case:__ As a content publisher, I want to alert search engines that I split a Manifest representing a large archive into smaller pieces, where each piece better represents an object, and thus for search engines to reharvest all of the pieces.
+Note that there is no distinction between Split and Delete+Create+Create as everything needs to be harvested.
+Better use case required.
+{: .warning}

 ```json
 {